osmandapp/docs/content/osmand/plan-route/create-route.md

 - Click to "Add" button for adding shaping points or just click to the screen.

+### Drawing a route

 - Click to the profile button for choosing application profile.
 The route will be calculated between points by routing of your profile.
+- Click to "Add" button for adding shaping points or just click to the screen.

 ![Plan route app_button](/assets/images/plan-route/plan-route-app-button.png)